Get boxes of Nutella and cinnamon doughnut cannoli delivered to your doorstep

 [title]

-Melbourne boutique desserterie Cannoleria is now delivering to Sydney (and all around the country) thanks to a new collaboration with gourmet grocer, Co-Lab Pantry.
+Boutique desserterie Cannoleria is now delivering Australia-wide thanks to a new collaboration with gourmet grocer, Co-Lab Pantry.

-Not only can you now order cannoli and crostoli to be shipped interstate, the Melbourne outfit is also letting you attempt to make cannoli yourself – maybe only so you realise how hard it is and appreciate their mastery tenfold.
+Not only can you now order cannoli and crostoli to be shipped interstate, but you can also attempt to make cannoli yourself – maybe only so you realise how hard it is and appreciate their mastery tenfold.
 In this limited edition DIY kit, ready-made shells come ready to be stuffed with a cinnamon-doughnut-infused ricotta filling, piped with Nutella and garnished with doughnut crumble.

 Are you ready for the sweet, crisp-shelled morsels to land at your doorstep?
 The DIY kits are available here in six large or twelve small shells ($26 per kit).